Giangiui/dagonstar/docs/documentation.md

 > random_number.c

-The result is exported into *D.txt* file.
+The result is exported into `D.txt` file.

-The *French-Writers* workflow contains a task named *Perec*.
+The *French-Writers* workflow contains a task called *Perec*.

 ```python
 taskE = DagonTask(TaskType.BATCH, "Perec", "rustc /path/to/file/sum_rust.rc; ./sum_rust workflow://English-Writers/Orwell/C.txt workflow://Italian-Writers/Dante/D.txt > E.txt")
 ```

-This task compiles *sum_rust.rc* and executes it by passing the filenames `workflow://English-Writers/Orwell/C.txt` and `workflow://Italian-Writers/Dante/D.txt`, which contain the results of the *English-Writers* and *Italian-Writers* executions, via the command line.
+This task compiles `sum_rust.rc` and runs it by passing the filenames `workflow://English-Writers/Orwell/C.txt` and `workflow://Italian-Writers/Dante/D.txt`, which contain the results of the *English-Writers* and *Italian-Writers* executions, on the command line.

-*sum_rust.rc* reads numbers from the files and sums them.
+`sum_rust.rc` reads numbers from the files and sums them.

 ```rust
 use std::env;